-- There are approximately the same number of people older than 12 in the USA and in parts of Africa who are infected.
+- There is approximately the same number of people older than 12 in the USA and in parts of Africa who are infected.

-- There is more than one million infected people in the USA, and more than half a million Americans have died from it over a period of time.
+- There are more than one million infected people in the USA, and more than half a million Americans have died from it over a period of time.

 Dealing with HIV Taint